2018ik/2018ik.github.io/_wiki/apostle.markdown

 ## Background

-An **apostle** is someone sent by God with His authority to preach the gospel, teach the divine truth, and to establish churches. *Apostle* is the anglicized Greek word that means “one who is sent.”
+An **apostle** (Greek: *apostolos* meaning "sent one") is someone sent by God with His authority to preach the gospel, teach the divine truth, and to establish churches. *Apostle* is the anglicized Greek word that means “one who is sent.”
 This is a gift given by God, and cannot be attained by man's self-effort (Eph.
 4:11).
-Every proper believer is a sent one.
+Every proper believer has the potential and capacity to become an apostle: someone that is an example and pattern of what all believer should be.

 ## History